-They make specialty lattes and have a lot of cute merchandise, including clothing and branded Hydro Flasks.
+They make specialty lattes and have a lot of cute merchandise, including clothing and those super trendy Hydro Flasks.

 This Kauai mural is hidden away a bit down a little alley around the corner from Java Kai.
 There was hardly anyone there when we went in the afternoon, making it the perfect time for some Kauai Hawaii pictures!

 Start at Kauai Juice Co. and do their 3 photo walls, then head to Mermaid’s Cafe for their mural, and end at Java Kai where you can do photos inside, in front of the colorful cafe, and then hit this photo wall on the way back to your car.